 Depersonalization

-Depersonalization is an extreme case of not knowing who you are, or more specifically, feeling detached from yourself.
-This condition can manifest itself in various ways and degrees, including making you feel you've become detached from yourself and have become someone else observing you from the outside.
+Depersonalization is an extreme case of not knowing who you are or feeling detached from yourself.
+This condition can manifest in various ways and degrees, including making you feel you've become someone else observing you from the outside.

 Depersonalization is your mind